Bio:

 Rodeo returned to the stage in Dublin after a four year absence in

 on RTE's Our Times.
-The lineup at this time was Dougie Gough, Damien O'Reilly (keyboards),
+The lineup at this time was Dougie Gough (guitar), Damien O'Reilly (keyboards),

-Nicky Ash(e), Dusty McSheffrey and Scotty McNichol (drums).
-There was a strong
+Nicky Ash(e) (keyboards), Dusty McSheffrey (bass) and Scotty McNichol (drums).